 My musical journey began the with piano at the age of seven.
 I took regular lesson all the way through high school, eventually performing works such as Gershwin Etudes, Chopin Waltzes, Debussy Arabesques, and Beethoven Piano Sonatas.
 My trumpet performing started in 1993 and continues, having earned two degrees in trumpet performance, and performed with groups such as the Las Colinas Symphony Orchestra and Lone Star Wind Orchestra.

-I have been teaching privately for 13 years, most recently having a studio of around 50 students in the Dallas area, where my students have performed at events such as the state solo and ensemble contest in Austin, and it groups such as the Texas All State Band, and Greater Dallas Youth Orchestra to name a few.
-I now continue my private lesson instruction in Indianapolis.
-I have learned to adjust my teaching technique to match each individual, whether it be the music difficulty, learning pace, or musical genre preference.
+I have been teaching privately for 14 years.
+For eight years, I had a studio of around 50 students in the Dallas area where my students have performed at events such as the state solo and ensemble contest in Austin, and in groups such as the Texas All State Band, and Greater Dallas Youth Orchestra to name a few.
+I relocated to Indianapolis in 2015, and have enjoyed teaching lessons through Fall Creek Vally Middle School and Paige's Music.
+Through the years I have learned to adjust my teaching technique to match each individual, whether it be the music difficulty, learning pace, or musical genre preference.
 I have taught trumpet students of all ages and abilities, as well as beginning and intermediate piano and french horn.
 I look forward to helping you make beautiful music on your instrument!

 My teaching philosophy